How the news media covers suicide can either promote hope and help-seeking or increase hopelessness and the risk of contagion.

 The Action Alliance's Real Stories concept is a collaborative suicide prevention approach for news and entertainment.
 More information to follow.
 For immediate questions, please contact email@example.com.

-A statement to news media about using best practices for safely and accurately reporting on suicide
+News outlets are reminded to use best practices for safely and accurately reporting on suicide.